 At this point, you can try and solving the audit on your own.
 You should make photo copies of all relevant records, etc. For instance, if the IRS questioning how much you tithed to the church, you should make a photo copy of the annual total tithe paperwork your church sent you.
 If they’re inquiring about things like your home office, then take pictures of it.

 If you discover you made a mistake, and you’re missing records, don’t panic.
 If you hire an attorney, then you’re in a better position.
 If you receive a second notice from the IRS which either IGNORES or CHALLENGES your first notice, then it’s time to start hiring a professional.
 If your taxes were done by an accountant, or you used a tax program, then contact that company and they’ll provide you with an accountant to verify the accuracy of your taxes.
-At this point, an accountant is your option.
+At this point, an accountant is your best option.
 The IRS is simply inquiring about your taxes, and isn’t charging you with a crime YET.
 But they are close.
 If your taxes and financial are correct, then it’s likely that the issue will end.
 Once your accountant verifies your records, they’ll contact your local IRS office and handle the matter for you.
 If the accountant finds a mistake, then pay the IRS and be done with the issue.
 If the amount is too expensive, but you were at fault, then contact the IRS to setup a payment plan.

 It’s necessary to hire a criminal attorney in the event of an audit, when the IRS is charging you with a crime.
 The most common crimes that the IRS charges people with are tax evasion, and tax fraud.
 If you are being audited about big mistakes, the IRS may charge you with fraud.
 If they are charging you – the notice will say.